marjoforcado/cogentlabs/README.md

 Tailwindcss - makes it easier for me to provide styles to my components as well as making sure that it is responsive to all devices

 Redux Toolkit - State management is essential for creating a serious application.
 Redux toolkit makes it easy for me to create and retrieve data from the cache

+# What was left out

+1. Form validation
+1. Auto complete
+1. Pagination